Which is best, the high or low bed?

 High beds

 High beds are best suited to traditional spaces and more oversized bedrooms, where the increased height doesn’t make the room feel cramped.
-More elevated beds can also purvey a sense of luxury, which is why they are so common in hotels.
+More elevated beds can also furnish a sense of luxury, which is why they are so common in hotels.

 A practical advantage to high beds is mobility; with older adults, getting into a low bed can be impossible without falling.
 High beds (waist height) let a person get into bed without straining themselves, making life easier.

-Because high beds take up more vertical viewing space, making small spaces feel smaller and darker.
+High beds take up more vertical viewing space, making small spaces feel smaller and darker.
 A way around this is to choose a bed frame with no footboard, like a divan, or a metal bed frame with a bar/post footboard.

 If you want a divan bed or ottoman bed, it’s important to note that the bed will always be high because space is needed for the storage area under the base.